 Our lawyers can help establish your right to compensation if this law applies in your case.
 We’ll work to find out whether the owner had policies in place to prevent this type of accident from happening.
 Finding out whether the business owner took steps to keep customers safe can be key to getting the fair compensation you deserve.

-We Can Help With Any Slip and Fall Accident in Gainesville, FL
+We Can Help With Any Slip and Fall Accident Near Gainesville, FL

-At Allen Law Firm, P.A., we handle all types of slip and fall cases in Gainesville, including those that happened in:
+At Allen Law Firm, P.A., we handle all types of slip and fall cases in and around Gainesville, including those that happened in:

 - Grocery stores